-Rise of Delta variant puts Boris Johnson in a tough spot as he weighs whether Britain should fully reopen next week
+Delta variant spread puts Boris Johnson in a tough spot, as he weighs whether U.K. should fully reopen next week

 He reportedly said, when declaring a second national lockdown last October, that he would rather see “bodies pile high” than hit the country with a third lockdown.
 Johnson denied making the remark.

-But even if it was deeply uncomfortable, personally and politically, he has ordered three national lockdowns in the last 15 months.
+But even if it was deeply uncomfortable, personally and politically, he has ordered three national lockdowns in the past 15 months.
 And they have been some of the strictest in the world, at times closing down almost everything, to the point where central London looked like the set for a zombie apocalypse movie.

 These lockdowns have been opposed by factions of Johnson’s Conservative Party, who have argued that his mantra “to follow the science” has turned him from brave lion into timid mouse.
 It is leaders who lead, the critics of lockdown say, and scientific boffins who advise.